sf-wdi-gaia/intro-ruby-1/04-ruby-rails/js-and-turbolinks/27/README.md

 ##### built-in Unobtrusive JavaScript helpers

-Rails makes it easy to turn on some simple JavaScript with a single line of code.
+Rails makes it easy to turn on some simple JavaScript with a single key:value.
 All of these helpers degrade gracefully on browsers with incomplete support.

 ##### the Asset Pipeline

 The asset pipeline is there to help speed up our pages.
 It combines all of our JS files into one minified (in production) JS file.
 That means that **all your JS code runs on every page**.

-If you have a `$('img').on('click')` it's going to be called for every image in your app on every page.
+If you have a `$('img').on('click'` it's going to be called for every image in your app on every page.

 ##### Turbolinks